 Time to get a little more technical.
 What I'm going to discuss below is the original availability format of data in comparison to the approach we take at One Model.

-The above means the history itself is there but the native format for access is a snapshot at a specific point in time.
+The above means the history itself is there, but the native format for access is a snapshot at a specific point in time.
 We need to find a way of accessing this history and making the data useful for more advanced reporting and analytics.

 Time Context

-In providing a point in time we are applying a time context to the data at the point of extraction.
+In providing a point in time, we are applying a time context to the data at the point of extraction.
 This context is then static and will never change unless you replace the data set with a different time context.
 Snapshot extractions are simply a collection of records with a time context applied.
 Often when extracting for analytics, companies will take a snapshot at the end of each month for each person or object.
 We get a result set similar to the below:

-If you are not starting out with a basis of accuracy then everything you do downstream has the potential to be compromised.
+If you are not starting out with a basis of accuracy, then everything you do downstream has the potential to be compromised.

-Remove the context of time
+Remove the Context of Time

 There's a better way to represent data for reporting and analytics.